 Without the right culture, efforts could be futile

-Without doubt, working dads are a key part of addressing gender equality.
+Without a doubt, working dads are a key part of addressing gender equality.
 However, employers must understand that building a healthy culture is central to making change happen.
-It is all well and good introducing or enhancing policies for working parents, but if parents do not feel they can use these arrangements without being penalised, these changes could be futile.
+It is all well and good to introduce or enhance policies for working parents, but if parents do not feel they can use these arrangements without being penalised, these changes could be futile.

 Get involved and improve the experience of working parents

 We’re about to embark on phase two of our groundbreaking research project with Hult International Business School (Ashridge).
 For phase one, we invited mums and dads to share their experiences of returning to work after parental leave.
 Now, we’d like organisations to share their perspective.
 If you lead your working families group or are responsible for the experience and support of working parents in your organisation (HR lead, D&I lead, people management, or equivalent), we’d love to hear from you.
 This is a unique chance for you to help improve the personal and professional lives of working parents and drive the mission for gender equality.